isuhao/OGTatt/Docs/Gangs.md

 #### Police Squad Now!

 Spotting targets is so much easier when you're dressed in blue.
 And these people know it.
 Also recruiting new goons works better with a catchy name.
+They get money every time a bomb goes off.

 ##### Emblem